markvincevarga/wizzair-aycf-predictor/README.md

 ## Data Sources

 - [wizzair-aycf-availability](https://github.com/markvincevarga/wizzair-aycf-availability/) Daily availability of WizzAir All You Can Fly deal flight tickets.
 This is the basis of our data.
 Made by Márk.
-- [OpenHolidays API](https://www.openholidaysapi.org/) To determine how close the specific flight is to the next/previous holiday in either country.
-People fly more around holidays, so we think that fewer AYCF tickets will be available close to holidays.
+- Holidays: generated on-the-fly via the `holidays` (python-holidays) library to determine how close the specific flight is to the next/previous national holiday in either country.
+(Kosovo `XK` is filled with a small fixed-date holiday list.)
 - Broad basket NEER (Nominal Effective Exchange Rate) data: relative value change of different currencies daily from [BIS Data Portal](https://data.bis.org/).
 NEER data of the currency related to a departure or destination country is correlated with the strength of a certain currency.
 We think that when their home currency is strong, people are more likely to travel abroad, thereby reducing the number of available AYCF tickets.

 ## Architecture